samuelweiler/gf-ecd/index.md

 ## Experiences in 2018

-I am aware of eight dance camps that used "larks" and "ravens" terminology in 2018 for contra, ECD, and/or Scottish country dance[^1].
+I am aware of eight dance camps that used "larks" and "ravens" terminology in 2018 for contra, ECD, and/or Scottish country dance: Oberlin's Dandelion Romp, Queer Contra Dance Camp, LCFD spring camp, LCFD fall camp, Swing Into Summer at Pinewoods, ESCape at Pinewoods, Youth Dance Weekend, and the Next Generation camp.

 I attended six of those camps and called ECD at two.

-[^1]: Oberlin's Dandelion Romp, Queer Contra Dance Camp, LCFD spring camp, LCFD fall camp, Swing Into Summer at Pinewoods, ESCape at Pinewoods, Youth Dance Weekend, and the Next Generation camp.
+Here are some observations:

 ### Global directions and landmarks: Queer Contra Dance Camp, Monte Toyon, April 2018

-At Queer Camp, I started off by assuming (and perhaps not explicitly stating) the same frame of reference as at a contra dance - facing into the minor set.
+At Queer Camp, I used global directions and landmarks.

 ### Setting frame of reference: ESCape - English-Scottish-Contra, Pinewoods, July 2018